OlegKireev/talent-calc/README.md

 ## Development

-First of all install the packages:
+1. First of all install the packages:
 ```
 yarn
 ```

+2. Rename `.env.sample` file to `.env`

-Start development:
+3. Start development:
 ```
 yarn start
 ```